missionpinball/mpf-docs/faq/general/index.rst

 Why does this project exist?
 ----------------------------

-The Mission Pinball Framework was officially started in 2014 by Brian Madden and Gabe Knuth.
+The Mission Pinball Framework was started in 2014 by Brian Madden and Gabe Knuth.
 Both of them had dreamed of building their own pinball machines for years, and in 2013, they discovered the P-ROC and the wonderful community of home brew pinball builders and hackers.